Planning and Operation of Millimeter-wave Downlink Systems with Hybrid Beamforming: Introduction

 Massive multi-input multi-output (MIMO) technology has emerged as a promising solution to address the increasing demand for high spectral and energy efficiencies in cellular networks.
 Moreover, millimeter wave (mmWave) bands, operating between 30 GHz and 300 GHz, have shown significant potential in delivering ultra-high data rates.
 Nevertheless, mmWave bands pose unique challenges, notably in terms of path loss and shadowing, which are more severe compared to microwave bands \cite{BF1}.

 Beamforming (BF) plays a critical role in enabling wireless communications in mmWave systems.
-While fully digital BF (FDBF) has been widely recommended for microwave massive MIMO systems \cite{MIMO1}, its implementation in mmWave bands is costly and power-intensive due to the requirement of a separate radio frequency (RF) chain for each antenna \cite{hybrid-survey,COST1}.
+While fully digital BF (FDBF) has been widely recommended for microwave massive MIMO systems \cite{MIMO1}, its implementation in mmWave bands is costly and power-intensive due to the requirement of a separate radio frequency (RF) chain for each antenna \cite{hybrid-survey}.
 To mitigate the deployment cost and power consumption of FDBF, several hybrid BF (HBF) architectures are proposed, where the BF processing is divided between baseband digital and RF analog domains \cite{hybrid-survey}.
 These architectures utilize a large number of antennas with significantly fewer RF chains at the base station (BS) and user equipment (UE).
 HBF supports multiple (but limited) concurrent data streams to serve multiple UEs in the same time-frequency resource block and is more cost-effective and power-efficient than FDBF.
+Recent works have highlighted the critical role of HBF for future large-scale antenna systems, showing its importance from mmWave bands to terahertz frequencies and intelligent reflecting surface technology (e.g., \cite{HybridAdded1, HybridAdded2}).

 In this paper, we consider the downlink of a single small cell operating in mmWave band using HBF.
 The BS is equipped with $K$ RF chains connected to an antenna array while the UEs have a single RF chain connected to an antenna array.
 We consider a fully connected HBF architecture, depicted in Fig.~\ref{fHBF}, where BF is divided into baseband digital processing followed by RF analog processing.
 A limited number of RF chains connect the digital processor (DP) and the analog processor (AP).
 The baseband DP can be used for digital BF (DBF) which is also known as precoding.
 The AP is used to implement analog BF (ABF) in the RF domain by employing a group of phase shifters as illustrated in Fig.~\ref{fHBF}.
 We will consider both the cases with and without DBF in the following.